 No, some network cameras have an embedded OS (Operating System) as well as an embedded web server.
 To be called a ‘network IP camera’, the camera must connect to a network and not a computer.
 An embedded OS is what separates network cameras.

 We don’t support the servicing of VCRs.
 We would suggest that you upgrade to digital recording.
-Please call our us on 01865 782444 to discuss upgrading your CCTV recording equipment.
+Please call us on 01865 782444 to discuss upgrading your CCTV recording equipment.

 Yes.
 It’s possible to view your CCTV footage via a dedicated monitoring station or via an internet connection.